Euchloe olympia

 Euchloe olympia, the Olympia marble, is a butterfly in the family Pieridae.
 Its range is southern Canada and the Midwest, down into the southwestern United States.
-E. olympia is related to E. guaymasensis, but has a distinctive phenotype and genotype.
+It has one flight, and males patrol on hilltops for females.
+E. olympia is closely related to other Nearctic Euchloe spp., including E. guaymasensis.

+Host plants

+Larvae feed on plants in the Brassicaceae family, including: